nf-core/viralrecon/docs/output.md

 VarScan is a platform-independent software tool developed at the Genome Institute, Washington University to detect variants in NGS data.
 SAMtools was used to generate the a Pileup file which was then passed to [VarScan 2](http://varscan.sourceforge.net/) in order to call both high and low frequency variants.

-[BCFtools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF.
-BCFTools was used in this pipeline to obtain basic statistics in the VCF output generated by VarScan 2 (and iVar), and to generate the consensus sequence by integrating the high frequency variant calls into the reference genome.
+[BCFtools](http://samtools.github.io/bcftools/bcftools.html) is a set of utilities that manipulate variant calls in the VCF and its binary counterpart BCF.
+BCFTools was used in this pipeline to obtain basic statistics from the VCF output generated by VarScan 2 (and iVar), and to generate the consensus sequence by integrating high frequency variant calls into the reference genome.

 [BEDTools](https://bedtools.readthedocs.io/en/latest/) is a swiss-army knife of tools for a wide-range of genomics analysis tasks.
 In this pipeline we used `bedtools genomecov` to compute the per-base mapped read coverage in bedGraph format, and `bedtools maskfasta` to mask sequences in a Fasta file based on intervals defined in a feature file.
 This may be useful for creating your own masked genome file based on custom annotations or for masking all but your target regions when aligning sequence data from a targeted capture experiment.